 The global economy is showing clear signs of slowing, with three out of four economists in a recent survey predicting a recession by 2021.
 Some economists are warning that a recession could hit within 12 months.

-President Trump blames recession fears on “fake news” and accuses the media of purposely talking down the economy to hurt his re-election chances.
-However, there’s nothing fake about the pronounced and prolonged decline in global Purchasing Managers Indexes (PMIs) so far this year for manufacturing activity (see chart, with data as of August 2019).
+Worried about “fake news” and how it distorts public debate?
+Well, there’s nothing fake about the pronounced and prolonged decline in global Purchasing Managers Indexes (PMIs) so far this year for manufacturing activity (see chart, with data as of August 2019).

 A reading above 50 indicates an increase in manufacturing activity; a reading below 50 indicates a decrease.
 The chart paints a grim picture for the world’s major developed economies.

 Are you prepared for a recession?
-You can protect your portfolio and still tap into growth by investing in companies that are benefiting from “mega-trends.”
-One such trend is the legalization and subsequent commercialization of marijuana, which got big political boosts this week.
+You can protect your portfolio and still tap into growth by investing in companies that are benefiting from mega-trends.
+One such trend is the legalization and subsequent commercialization of marijuana, which got big political boosts in recent weeks.

-Although consumed with the pressures of impeaching Donald Trump, the House of Representatives yesterday passed a standalone marijuana banking reform bill, an historic first.
+Although consumed with the pressures of impeaching Donald Trump, the House of Representatives in late September passed a standalone marijuana banking reform bill, an historic first.
 The House advanced a bill that would protect banks that service the cannabis industry from being penalized by federal regulators.

 Called the Secure And Fair Enforcement (SAFE) Banking Act, the legislation seeks to expedite the provision of financial services to cannabis companies by removing the fear of potential federal action against lenders.
 Many banks are reluctant to lend to marijuana businesses because of uncertainty over the industry’s legal status.
-The bill now moves to the Senate, where chances of passage are good.
+The bill moved to the Senate, where chances of passage are good.
 President Trump has not indicated whether he would sign it.

 The political momentum for pot is occurring overseas as well.

-The folks “down un-dah” yesterday jumped aboard the marijuana legalization bandwagon.
+The folks “down un-dah” recently jumped aboard the marijuana legalization bandwagon.
 Australia’s capital Canberra, population 400,000, yesterday become the first part of the country to legalize recreational marijuana for personal use.

-The city’s assembly voted on Wednesday to legalize possession by adults of up to 1.8 ounces of dried marijuana and cultivation of two marijuana plants beginning January 31.
+The city’s assembly voted last month to legalize possession by adults of up to 1.8 ounces of dried marijuana and cultivation of two marijuana plants beginning January 31.
 The rest of the country is expected to soon follow.

 It’s yet another indication that marijuana legalization is a global trend with unstoppable momentum.